dibahk/FTL-on-Predictive-Maintenace/README.md

 4. FTL_unified_train.ipynb

       In this code, the experiment using the unified approach has been done where a subset of all Azure's clients is used for transfer learning.

+To run the code first run the following line
+'pip install -r requirements.txt'